-The Gamper Festival of Contemporary Music began in 1965 and features work by the Festival’s resident and guest composers and premieres the work of participants in the Festival’s composition program.
+The Gamper Festival of Contemporary Music began in 1965 and features work by the Festival’s resident and guest composers and premieres the work of students in the Festival’s composition program.

-The Young Artist Series features chamber and solo performances by Festival participants.
+The Young Artist Series features chamber and solo performances by Festival students.
 Concerts are held several evenings each week in Studzinski Recital Hall.

 Student Ticket Policies

 Tickets are required to attend the Subscription Concert Series.
-Free student tickets will be given on a first come first serve basis starting 20 minutes before each concert.
-Please pick up the tickets outside Studzinski Recital Hall.
+Free student tickets will be given out on a first come first serve basis at 11 AM the day of the concert at the Residence Life office in Osher Hall and in the Studzinski lobby at 7 PM if there are remaining tickets available.
 Overflow live streaming accommodations are available when necessary.